-A river delta is formed by floods washing sediments downstream.
-At the mouth of the river, where the flood waters slow down as the mouth area builds up, it naturally flattens out.
+A river delta is formed by fast-flowing water washing sediments downstream.
+At the mouth of the river, where the flood waters slow down, delta area builds up.
+As this happens, the delta naturally flattens out.
 The same kind of thing happens wherever a river runs through very flat land.
 It tends to cut a channel, but then as topography changes, the river changes course, leaving the older river behind.
-Water still flows through all of them, but the main path changes over time.
+Water still flows, but the main path changes over time.
 So, far from being false, all the fact that one river splits into four means is that the land was flat.

 The next objection is that, if the Flood changed the worlds topography completely, then the Tigris and Euphrates could not have existed before the Flood.
 That’s partially correct: the rivers we today call Tigris and Euphrates did not exist before the Flood.

 That’s the objection, but there’s a very simple explanation: people named the current Tigris and Euphrates after the original rivers.
 For example, London, Ontario, Canada was formed in 1793 by British General John Graves Simcoe3.
-He even named the river it is built on the Thames.
+He even named the river the town is built on the Thames.

 There are Londons in Christmas Island, Finland, Nigeria, South Africa, and the United States (which has three cities and 14 unincorporated communities named London).
-So, naming places with the same names as one in the homeland has a long and storied tradition.
+So, naming places with the same names as one in the homeland is a long and storied tradition.

 The other objection is that Assyria couldn’t have existed before the Flood, because it was formed by Nimrod after the Flood (Genesis 10:11).
 The same solution as for the rivers could apply here.